 Achievement Significance Benefits who/how?
 Accomplished how?
 Contribute to Success of Strategic Plan?
 BMP for other departments?
-UNDERGROUND STORAGE TANKS 1394 of registered underground storage tanks (UST) sites (35%) have been inspected for compliance Inspecting UST sites will minimize leaks to the environment from UST systems.
+UNDERGROUND STORAGE TANKS 1253of registered underground storage tanks (UST) sites (37%) have been inspected for compliance Inspecting UST sites will minimize leaks to the environment from UST systems.
 Human health and the environment are protected by minimizing exposure from leaking UST systems.
 UST inspectors inspect sites with active tanks, temporarily out-of-use tanks, and abandoned tanks at least once every three years in accordance with the LDEQ Compliance Evaluation Inspection checklist to ensure tanks are in compliance with regulations.
-YES Specific to DEQ 113 NODs Issued196 Deficiency Cleared Issued243 Correct Deficiency Issued69 Referral to Enforcement Following up to inspections to get UST sites in compliance and minimize releases to the environment.
-The regulated community and the people of the state benefit by reducing risk of release protecting environment and environment.
-Review of all inspection completed and follow up when AOC are identified during inspections YES Specific to DEQ Reviewed 99% of Investigation Work Plans Received.
-Review 100 % of Corrective Action Work Plans Received Evaluated and Closed 151 sites.
+YES Specific to LDEQ 475 NODs Issued Following up to inspections to get The regulated community Review of all inspections YES Specific to LDEQ 522 Deficiency Cleared Issued UST sites in compliance and minimize releases to the environment. and the people of the state benefit by reducing risk of release protecting completed and follow up when AOC are identified during inspections 201 Correct Deficiency Issued environment. environment and environment. during inspections 18 Referral to Enforcement Reviewed 97% of Investigation Work Plans Received.
+Review95% of Corrective Action Work Plans Received Evaluated and Closed 86 sites.
 Reviewing Work Plans and completing site clean ups allows contaminated properties to be protective of human health and the environment, allows for the site returned to active commerce and promotes the restoration and preservation of Louisiana's most important natural resources, land and ground water.
 The regulated community and the people of the state benefit by cleaning up sites that are protective of human health and the environment, while considering economic impact.
 The LDEQ has developed a Risk Evaluation Corrective Action (RECAP) program to address risks to human health and the environment, through assessment, risk evaluation and/or remedial activities these sites are now safe for their intended use.
-YES LDEQ found it necessary to establish consistent guidelines across mediabased programs lines for the remediation of releases to the environment.
+YES LDEQ found it necessary to establish consistent guidelines across media- based programs lines for the remediation of releases to the environment.
 RECAP ensures that cleanup standards are developed consistently, regulated community is treated equally and human health and the environment is the primary consideration when cleanup decisions are made.